cadauxe/eolabtools/docs/source/install.rst

 Installation
 ======================

-Each tools can be use in separate virtual environnements.
+Each tools can be use in separate virtual environments.
 The single tool installation is provided below and in each tool page.

 SunMapGeneration installation